shanthan-reddy-annedi/Library-Managment-System/README.md

 FUNCTIONALITIES:

-users can add a book to database using an endpoint Users can see books available in database.
+users can add a book to database using an endpoint.
+Users can see books available in database.
 Users can apply filter for book Search. users can add a student to database.